 In 2017, a survey based on samples from US, UK and Europe revealed that sales of push-up bras had fallen by 50%, with padded bra sales at a 20% drop.
 On the other hand, bralettes were up 120%.

 This has resulted in a new definition of sexy.
 Previously, women were sexy depending on how they looked in lingerie that was created with men in mind.
 For years, lingerie was all about selling sex and sexual attraction.
 Now, sexy is quickly being defined as how a woman feels when she’s wearing something, with no other party involved.

-Softer bras with triangle cuts, bralette styles in stretch lace fabric and even sportier styles are making a huge foray into the market.
+Softer bras with triangle cuts, bralette styles in stretch lace fabric, and even sportier styles are making a massive foray into the market like the brown corset.
 This offers a comfortable option that allows the wearers to move around, be active and do what they want, with no restriction created by their underwear.

 Body positivity and inclusivity